senzing-garage/entity-search-web-app/README.md

 ### Security Safeguards

-#### CORS
+#### CORS (Cross Origin Request)

 By default the webapp instance will not enable CORS requests to it's api endpoints.
 It can be specified to allow specific domains to talk to it by setting the `SENZING_WEB_SERVER_CORS_ALLOWED_ORIGIN` env variable to the value of the domain that the interface you wish to allow communication to resides on.

 #### CSP (Content Security Policy)

 By default a CSP is deployed to the routes that serve content on the webapp's host.
-It does allows assets from itself to be loaded(and some cdn assets) and nothing else.
+It allows assets from itself to be loaded(and some cdn assets) and nothing else.
 For more information on CSP and how it offers some protection against XSS issues see https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy

 ### Air Gapped Environments